goblimey/addressbook/README.md

 noSQL or SQL depending upon whether you needed relations between contacts.
 A database would also give you resiliance.

-Test coverage is fairly good, but there are no tests fthat check the import method handling illegal input.
+Test coverage is fairly good, but there are no tests that check the import method handling illegal input.

 With more time I would run findbugs and jacoco as part of the gradle build.